ResDiary/ResDiary-OAuth-Examples/csharp/README.md

 ## C# Example :

-Here is a C# example of the Epos Service Client using the above variables :
+Here is a C# example of the Epos Service Client using the above variables:

 ```csharp
 string serviceBase = "EPOS_SERVICE_BASE_URI";